Tenyryas/lhtrpg/README.md

-# Log Horizon TRPG system
+# Log Horizon TRPG system for FoundryVTT
 The Github repo for the Log Horizon TRPG system on FoundryVTT